chrissm23/ParallelKDE.jl/README.md

 ## Citing

-Please cite the following papers when using ParallelKDE in your work:
+Please cite the following papers when using ParallelKDE.jl in your work: